DS 5010

 - Perform basic geospatial data visualization using matplotlib

-- Read code in the other two data science languages (R & JavaScript) for understanding
+- Read code in other common languages (e.g., R or JavaScript) for understanding

 - Write functionally equivalent code in Python